TiffanyVlaar/TiffanyVlaar.github.io/Research.md

 **Other Research Projects:**
 - DeepSea Nexus: Connecting with your oceans through Extended Reality.
 Crucible grant, in collaboration with L. De Clippele and I. Findlay-Walsh.
 - Coding, creativity and confidence in the Generative Artificial Intelligence era.
 Crucible grant, in collaboration with C. Reid, G. Callea, R. Yanagida, and S. Falkowski.
+- Interactive machine learning reflections on how a human-in-the-loop approach can increase model training efficiency, led by L. De Clippele and presented at Marine Imaging Workshop 2024.
 - Deep learning framework for the unit commitment problem in electric power systems.
 - Gerrymandering in the United Kingdom: Interpreting political geography in a statistical physics framework and using Markov Chain Monte Carlo methods for Assessing the Fairness of Political Constituencies.
 Related blogpost: [Gerrymandering blog]({{TiffanyVlaar.github.io}}/jekyll/update/2019/11/18/Gerrymandering.html)
 - Introducing sparsity in neural networks using sampling. <br>